 Providing extra car parking at this location, whether it be a long term option or a more short term option, would also allow for additional car parking to be provided to offset the loss of any car parking whilst the community hub is being constructed in the Willis Street Precinct.
-The ground floor uses also provide the opportunity for temporary community spaces whilst the community hub is constructed, and the community centre may be temporarily displaced.
+The ground floor uses also provide the opportunity for temporary community spaces whilst the community hub is constructed and the community centre may be temporarily displaced.

 There is opportunity for landscaping to be provided at the site interfaces and the car park structure to be appropriately screened and designed.
-This will ensure the building is attractive and transitions appropriately.